nicolet5/DiffCapAnalyzer/docs/useCases.md

 Components: plots, smoothing function, cleaning data functions
 * 2. Look for trends in your own battery cycling data (freedom for user to select what trends to look for).
+Components:
+	* GUI to plot data from a particular dataset
+	* Interface for selecting cycle number to plot
-Components: plots, peak deconvolution and identification, number of peaks in a cycle, peak positions, peak widths, peak heights,
+	* link from user inputted cycle number to appropriate plot in the dataset. plots, peak deconvolution and identification, number of peaks in a cycle, peak positions, peak widths, peak heights, exc.

 * 3. Input battery cycling data and classify battery as a certain type, based off of peak descriptors.
 Components: peak deconvolution and identification, number of peaks in a